 If we talk about the provision of IT-outsource services – then this criterion has the greatest impact in determining the portrait of the ideal client.
 This importance is due to the fact that depending on the country in which your potential client works, you may be more or less interesting to him.
 For example, the rating of developers in Poland is approximately equal to the rating in our country, respectively, the opportunity to find potential customers there on your outsourcing services is clearly lower than in countries where the developer’s rating is much higher (eg Switzerland, Norway).

-Yes, you can “sell” your domain expertise, but believe me, if your rate is 2 times higher than the rate of a local developer – then for your end customer hiring an outsourcing company does not make sense, because there are many other nuances that you do not have, for example : mentality, language of the customer company and more.
+Yes, you can “sell” your domain expertise, but believe me, if your rate is 2 times higher than the rate of a local developer – then for your end customer hiring an outsourcing company does not make sense, because there are many other nuances that you do not have, for example, mentality, the language of the customer company and more.

 2 The size of the company.